everycure-org/matrix/deployments/compose/README.md

 > NOTE: This will be provisoned using Terraform and git-crypt in the future.

+!!! note

+    The below token is time bound and thus this command needs to be re-run regularly, it's only meant for temporary local testing, not for a long-running workload.

 ```bash
 gcloud config set project mtrx-hub-dev-3of
 gcloud iam service-accounts keys create --iam-account=test-gcp@mtrx-hub-dev-3of.iam.gserviceaccount.com  conf/local/service-account.json